best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 > You ain't gonna need it

-Remember that additional features will require more documentation and testing to ensure that they ae working correctly.
+Remember that additional features will require more documentation and testing to ensure that they are working correctly.
 Really consider if adding these extras will make your code more or less maintainable, user-friendly and correct.
 ```

 Lastly, it is worth stressing that complex problems might require complex solutions.
 In those cases make sure that you only introduce complexity where it is needed.
 You should address necessary complexity with proportionate quality assurance - through documentation, testing and review.
 For instance, if the execution time of your code is critical, then making the code more complex to achieve a faster runtime may be an acceptable trade-off.